nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
+3. Should be able to hold up to 500 tags.
-3. Should come with automated unit tests and open source code.
+4. Should come with automated unit tests and open source code.
-4. Should favor DOS style commands over Unix-style commands.
+5. Should favor DOS style commands over Unix-style commands.
+6. Should conform with the Java coding standard.
+6. Should back up data once a week.

 ## Appendix D : Glossary